-In the design of photovoltaic systems there are several aspects of the design that can affect the performance of the system.
+There are several aspects of the design of photovoltaic systems that can significantly affect the performance of the system.
 The location and angle of the collector, internal losses, shading, and temperature should all be considered in the design of the system.

 The collector plate should be installed on the South side of the building.
-Variations within 15 degrees of true South will create little change in the performance of the panels, however, beyond 15 degrees the performance will begin to decrease.
+Variations within 15 degrees of true South will create relatively little change in the performance of the panels, however, beyond 15 degrees the performance starts to drop off significantly.
 Also, setting the tilt of the panel to maximize the summer time solar incident angle can increase the energy production of the panel over the course of the year.
-This can be more difficult than it seems as aesthetic issues often begin to come into play.
+This can be more difficult than it seems as aesthetic issues often come into play.
 It may not always be desirable to have the panel in a location of high visibility, and architectural design may limit the options for the collector tilt angle.
 If PV technologies are going to be incorporated into the design, it should be considered early on in the conceptual design stage, so that systems could be properly integrated into the aesthetic design of the building.

 Most systems will experience some internal losses in the system, and only reach approximately 80% to 90% of the rated output of the panel at a maximum.
-The losses are from dirt, dust, the resistance in the wiring and losses through the inverter.
+The losses are from dirt, dust, the resistance in the wiring, elevated temperature of the panels, and losses through the inverter.
 This is common for most systems and should be accounted for in the design of the system.